Wednesday, October 30, 2024

 Wikipedia

 Why was this interchange important?
-Maybe it demonstrated that I was truly interested in him, was pleased with his unexpected joy, was interested in the details of the "fight," asked how he felt as he wondered what it might be, and demonstrated keen interest during the whole conversation.
+Maybe it demonstrated that: I was truly interested in him; shared in his unexpected joy, wanted to know the "fight" details; and that our friendship was important.
 It was all about him.
-It felt good to know that it was natural and true behavior on both of our parts - I wasn't "trying" to demonstrate interest and happiness with him - I actually was happy for and interested in his life.
+It felt good to know that it was natural and true behavior on both of our parts.
+I wasn't "trying" to demonstrate interest and happiness along with him - I actually was happy for and interested in his life.
 That seems like good living.

-I expect that my turning around to love my neighbor as myself was "doing" what I want to "be."
-As I reflect on the reality of this simple situation - I'm so thankful for the changes in my life that've reduced my focus on me and turned my eyes and heart more towards others.
+I expect that my turning around to love on my neighbor as myself was "doing" who I want to "be."
+As I reflect on the reality of this simple situation - I'm so thankful for the changes in my life that've reduced my self focus and turned my eyes and heart more towards others.

 There'll be happiness and joy within the community of the only church in town.
 They'll be a sort of organism that values each of their unique parts - they'll know it takes all of the parts of a body for it to function as He designed.
 Praise God for the Body of Christ worked out in the Light.